dr-lizhiwei/OpenSICDR/README.md

 # Open Satellite Image Cloud Detection Resources (OpenSICDR)

-We collects the latest open-source tools and datasets for cloud and cloud shadow detection, and launches the OpenSICDR project to promote the sharing of the latest research outputs (datasets and code/tools) of the field.
+We collect the latest open-source tools and datasets for cloud and cloud shadow detection, and launch the OpenSICDR project to promote the sharing of the latest research outputs (datasets and code/tools) of the field.
 If you would like to provide new resources as shown in the table below, please contact Zhiwei Li to add them, or submit an update request.

 **Source:**

 Zhiwei Li, Huanfeng Shen, Qihao Weng, Yuzhuo Zhang, Peng Dou, Liangpei Zhang.
 Cloud and Cloud Shadow Detection for Optical Satellite Imagery: Features, Algorithms, Validation, and Prospects.
-2022.
-(Submitted)
+ISPRS Journal of Photogrammetry and Remote Sensing, vol. 188, pp. 89-108, 2022.

 **Contributors:**